96boards/website/_posts/2019/12/2019-12-08-96boards-drone-intro.md

 ## OpenSource

-All code every written for this platform will be completely open-sourced and the entire project will be made reproduce-able.
+All code ever written for this platform will be completely open-sourced and the entire project will be made reproducible.

 Current firmware is written for the Zephyr RTOS that runs on the STM32 Mezzanine.
 It is still under heavy WIP. ( Stay tuned for Part-1 of this Blog ;-) )